Man Killed in Tree Accident

 That big old tree in your yard finally fell down.
 Being a do-it-yourself individual, your plan is to ask a couple of friends with chainsaws to come help you out, and you’ll have that tree chopped up and out of there in no time.
 What could go wrong?

 Before you proceed with your plan, read this story:

 HILLSVILLE, Va. — A Virginia man died in a tree accident on Wednesday and his daughter was seriously injured in a crash while en route to see her father, according to The Carroll News. …

 This man wasn’t trying to do anything particularly difficult with the tree.
 He wasn’t trying to remove a live tree, nor move the fallen one.
 All he was doing was cutting it up – and it cost him his life.
 What makes this story even scarier is that this didn’t occur halfway across the country.
-It was here in Virginia.
+It was here in Loudoun County, Virginia.
 Not that far from our Ashburn-area homes.
-Any work involving large trees is dangerous, and I strongly encourage to hire a tree specialist from Ashburn to do the job for you.
+Any work involving large trees is dangerous, and I strongly encourage to hire an Ashburn tree service to do the job for you.